 - Thermostat Issues– Check the program, calibration of the thermostat, and wiring for electrical issues.

 - Broken Compressor Contractor– This component controls how much power goes to the heat pump.
 If it is damaged or broken, the heat pump could run all the time.
-You will need to call (806) 787-6501 to schedule an appointment with the Action Air & Plumbing team to evaluate this potential issue.
+You will need to call us to schedule an appointment with our team to evaluate this potential issue.